FactomProject/factom-cli/README.md

 Files
 ---
-	factom-cli.conf	"factom-cli will try and read the conf file from $HOME/.factom/ If the conf file does not exist it will use the default configuration.
+	factom-cli.conf	"factom-cli will try and read the conf file from" "$HOME/.factom/ If the conf file does not exist it will use the default" "configuration.
 Command line flags will overwrite the configurations."